Airline industry woes chip away passenger choices

 "We have 10 to 20 percent overcapacity in Europe, based on the number of seats offered," Philipp Goedeking, managing director and airlines expert at consultancy AlixPartners told Reuters.

-The low-cost segment has been growing even faster, with Irish low-cost carrier Ryanair (RYA.I) adding 72 percent more seats and British peer easyJet (EZJ.L) growing by 59 percent.
+The low-cost segment has been growing even faster, with Irish low-cost carrier Ryanair adding 72 percent more seats and British peer easyJet growing by 59 percent.

 Some airlines are now retiring older aircraft sooner than planned, delaying delivery of new planes or selling some smaller aircraft to shrink their fleet, but none want to be caught out with too little capacity when demand picks up again.

-Australia's struggling flagship carrier Qantas Airways (QAN.AX) this week cancelled orders for 35 Boeing (BA.N) Dreamliner jets as part of a plan to cut costs at its loss-making international business.
+Australia's struggling flagship carrier Qantas Airways this week cancelled orders for 35 Boeing Dreamliner jets as part of a plan to cut costs at its loss-making international business.

 The airline said it would eliminate loss-making routes and make cuts in jobs and spending, having posted its first annual loss in 17 years.